benbossc/geospatial-open-data/README.md

 ## [1] 0.01497071
 ```

-## Question
+## Question 3
 Instead of encampments per area, map encampments per population tpop.
-What is the correlation between neighborhood encampments per population and percent black?
+What is the correlation between neighborhood encampments per population and percent Asian?
 What about percent Hispanic?

 # Kernel density map
 Kernel density maps can show the spatial patterns of points.
 These are also commonly known as heat maps.
 They are cool looking and as long as you understand broadly how these maps are created and what they are showing, they are a good exploratory tool.
 Also, a benefit of using a kernel density map to visually present your point data is that it does away with predefined areas like census tracts.
 Your point space becomes continuous.